stormpath/stormpath-documentation/source/reference.rst

   Creating, Retrieving, Updating, and Deleting Resources
   ------------------------------------------------------

   Stormpath entities have a full set of creation, retrieval, update and deletion actions associated with them.
 Here we give some information about all of these actions.
-For a complete description of every resource and the actions that can be performed with it, please see the :ref:`below <ref-tenant>`.
+For a complete description of a resource and the actions that can be performed with it, please click on one of the resource names in the navigation panel on the left.

   Creating Resources
   ^^^^^^^^^^^^^^^^^^